 The Company was incorporated under the laws of the Province of British Columbia on January 20, 1981 and its common shares are listed for trading on the TSX Venture Exchange ("TSXV") under the symbol "ATX".
-On February 8, 2019, the Company effected a name change from Colombia Crest Gold Corp. to ATEX Resources Inc.

 These consolidated financial statements include the results of the Company's 100% owned subsidiaries, ATEX Chile SpA ("ATEX Chile") and ATEX Valeriano SpA ("ATEX Valeriano"), both companies incorporated in Chile.
-The address of the Company's corporate office and principal place of business is 25 Adelaide Street East, #1900, Toronto, Ontario.
+The Company's head office is located at 50 Richmond Street East, Lower Level, Toronto, Ontario, M5C 1N7 and its registered and records office is located at Suite 1700, 666 Burrard Street, Vancouver, British Columbia, V6C 2X8.
+The Company also has a local office in Santiago, Chile.